jeylabs/aws-lambda-poppler-layer/README.md

-## Build poppler for Amazon Lambda as a layer
+## Build Poppler for Amazon Lambda as a layer
 Poppler binaries for AWS Lambda

 ## Install